And now my friends the time has come

 4) Stop or Curb your daily consumption habits

 I’m looking at you Starbucks lovers!
 That once or twice-daily grande-nonfat-no-foam-caramel macchiato is getting you further and further away from your travel goals.
 Think about it this way: you can enjoy your sugary drink every day now, or you can enjoy it later when you’re in Italy and Austria, drinking the real thing.

-- Your rent should be no more than one-third of your income
+5) Your rent / mortgage should be no more than one-third of your income

 It’s shocking how many people are spending far above their means in rent.
 I have to admit that I fell victim to this in Seattle because rent prices are so darn high!
 If you cannot find an apartment within your budget range, consider living outside the city and commuting via public transport.

 You can spend $200 on a brand-new Persian rug, or you can spend $200 and take a helicopter ride over Seattle.
 Okay, so maybe helicopters aren’t your thing, and sure, you certainly want your home to be cozy and comfortable, but at the end of the day, furniture is just an accumulating physical thing that you certainly won’t need when you sell all your belongings to travel indefinitely.
 When we were making the decision to keep, sell or give away our belongings, I felt overwhelmed at how much stuff we had accumulated over the years.
 After six months of traveling and returning to all that stuff, I can honestly say we still don’t need it and I wish we got rid of it sooner.